 (2) Mark 5 modifications are scaled versions of the standard parachute.
 Aircraft recovery rig geometry, of course, places a parctical limit on the maximum size of canopy that can be contacted directly without imposing excessive impact loads on the recovery poles, mounts, ramp and aircraft.
-A nominal diameter of 40 feet or so would appear to be about the limiting size.
+A nominal diameter of 40 feet or so would appear to be

 (3) The second type, the conical extension parachute, has a reinforced truncated cone on the top of the canopy.
 The cone, rather than the canopy, is the target for the contact.
-Although there is no recovery restriction to canopy size for this type of parachute, some deployment and structual problems have been encountered.
-This has, until the writing, limited its use to medium weight applications.
-(235 to 800 lbs).
+Although there is no deployment and structual problems have been encountered.
+This has, until the writing, limited its use to médium weight applications.